wkdgmr/wkdmod/README.md

 - Nerfed Apocalypse in Diablo so it acts like its Hellfire counterpart
 - When Full Quests in Multiplayer is enabled, Unique Quest items originally exclusive to Single Player can now drop.

-**Splash damage now does damage to two extra tiles** and thanks to DevX is applied in both Diablo and Hellfire gamemodes (so its more like a U instead of a T, the shape of the splash), and can be accessed with the following classes/weapons:
+**Splash damage now does damage to two extra tiles** (so its more like a U instead of a T, the shape of the splash), and can be accessed with the following classes/weapons (and thanks to DevX is applied in both Diablo and Hellfire gamemodes):
 - **Monk:** Staff, 2H Sword
 - **Warrior:** 2H Sword, 1H Sword + Shield, 1H Mace + Shield (must have Shield equipped for splash to work with 1H)
 - **Barbarian:** 2H Sword, 2H Axe, Staff, 2H Mace